dandi/handbook/docs/developer/notes.md

 One easy trick here is to supply the username again as the email address when you are setting up the superuser during initial setup.

+### Refresh GitHub login to log into prod Django admin panel

+To log into the production Django admin panel, you must simply be logged into the DANDI Archive production instance using an admin account.

+However, at times the Django admin panel login seems to expire while the login to DANDI Archive proper is still live.
+In this case, simply log out of DANDI, log back in, and then go to the Django admin panel URL (e.g., https://api.dandiarchive.org/admin) and you should be logged back in there.